Saunton Sands Beach

 Woolacombe (7 miles, sandy beach, surfing, disabled access, part dog friendly)

-The most exhilarating sessions at Saunton occur when a **West swell** meets an **offshore wind direction from the East**.
-Let’s break down why this combination creates the ideal surfing experience.
+The most exhilarating surf sessions at Saunton occur when a West swell coincides with an offshore East wind.
+Here’s why this combination is perfect:

 Wave Peak Period